ossu/math/README.md

 [Introduction to Mathematical Thinking](https://www.coursera.org/learn/mathematical-thinking) | 10 weeks | 4 hours/week | none

 ### Calculus
 Calculus is the study of change and accumulation of quantities.
-As the cornerstone of geometry and physics, it serves as the foundation for understanding many natural phenomena and plays an important role in modern technology, scientific discovery, and many fields including engineering, economics, and medicine.
+As the cornerstone of geometry and physics, it serves as the foundation for understanding many natural phenomena and plays an essential role in modern technology, scientific discovery, and many fields, including engineering, economics, and medicine.

 **Topics Covered:**
 `Derivatives`